 One of the unique offerings at Austin Quan Yin is the inclusion of Battlefield Acupuncture among its therapies.
 Battlefield Acupuncture has been recognized by the United States Military as an effective alternative to pain medications, especially for on-duty troops.
 Battlefield Acupuncture has a direct and profound effect on the cingulate gyrus, an area of the brain that processes pain.

 Chinese medicine views each person holistically, taking into account all of the factors that contribute to the experience of pain.
 Because Chinese medicine considers every condition and disease as having unique impacts and presentations based on the individual, the practitioners of Austin Quan Yin know that there is no one-size-fits-all approach to pain.
 The variety of therapies utilized in Chinese medicine offers the ability to construct individualized treatment plans.

 Chinese medicine understands that the experience of pain is both neurological and physical.
 Acupuncture, in particular, is extremely effective at treating pain because it has the ability to break the neurological feedback loops that cause pain to become chronic.
 Additionally, acupuncture has clinically-proven benefits on neuroplasticity, the ability of the brain to change patterns and pathways, giving hope to chronic pain sufferers.

-If you want to understand more about how Chinese medicine can improve your pain, whether chronic or acute, call the office today or schedule an appointment online.
+If you want to understand more about how Chinese medicine can improve your pain, whether chronic or acute, schedule an appointment online.